 Joggins Fossil Cliffs

 Joggins Fossil Cliffs located in Nova Scotia exposes one of the most inspirational creations in the world.
-The fossil cliffs, which is a UNESCO World Heritage Site, is filled with remnants of the ‘Coal Age’ from over 100 million years before the dinosaurs.
+The fossil cliffs, which are a UNESCO World Heritage Site, are filled with remnants of the ‘Coal Age’ from over 100 million years before the dinosaurs.

-Located in the province of Nunavut, the Baffin Island is the largest island in Canada, and the fifth largest in the world.
-The island is totally undisturbed by time, and is beautifully enveloped by icy Arctic waters.
+Located in the province of Nunavut, Baffin Island is the largest island in Canada and the fifth largest in the world.
+The island is totally undisturbed by time and is beautifully enveloped by icy Arctic waters.

 Travelers can experience Baffin Island from 35,000 feet above while transiting between Canada and Europe, as well as the cruise ships.

 The best way to explore the Islands is via a cruise, where you can take in the views of icebergs, snaking glaciers, and untouched tundra.

 For a complete Canadian bucket list experience, a glimpse into the aboriginal cultures is important.